-The festive season is behind us for another year.
-What will 2020 bring?
-If you’re considering separating from your partner, it could be a very significant year for you.
-It’s very important that you have the support and advice you need to help you through such a challenging time.
+The New Year has thankfully put the very tumultuous 2020 behind us; but, what will 2021 bring?
+Only time will tell.
+If you are separating from your partner, it could be another very significant year for you.
+It is therefore very important that you have the support and advice you need to help you through such a challenging time.

-We have a great deal of experience in helping anyone caught up in this scenario – whether you’re the person looking to move things forward, or have been faced with something you really didn’t expect.
+Whatever the situation that led you to read this article, rest assured we are here for you.
+We have a great deal of experience in helping anyone caught up in this scenario – whether you are the person looking to move things forward, or have been faced with something you really didn’t expect.

 In either case, here are some constructive suggestions from our family law team to help get your New Year off to a positive start: